bluebinary/classicist/README.md

 #### Class Properties: Usage

-To use the `classproperty` decorator, import the decorator from the `classicist` library and use it to decorate any class methods you wish to access as class properties.
+To use the `@classproperty` decorator import the decorator from the `classicist` library and use it to decorate any class methods you wish to access as class properties.

 ```python